“Gratitude unlocks the fullness of life. It turns what we have into enough, and more.” —Melody Beattie

 Back-to-school shopping.
 Movie dates.
 Girl time.

 It really is the simple things that bring the greatest joy when we take the time to truly appreciate them.
 This was such a profound book to read during a really low point in my life.
-Because of this book, I now carry around a gratitude journal and make notes in it every time I see something or hear something or experience something to be grateful for—a “record of rights,” so to speak.
+Because of this book, I now carry around a gratitude journal and make notes in it every time I see something, hear something, or experience something to be grateful for—a “record of rights,” so to speak.
 It has really changed my attitude and outlook on life.

 Random acts of kindness.
 Sunflower fields.
 Long massages.